Themes from Mr. Lucky, The Untouchables and Other TV Action Jazz

-Themes from Mr. Lucky, The Untouchables and Other TV Action Jazz is the second album by American jazz guitarist Mundell Lowe with theme music from detective, legal, and police television programs.
+Themes from Mr. Lucky, The Untouchables and Other TV Action Jazz is the second album by American jazz guitarist Mundell Lowe with theme music from detective, lawyer, and police television programs.
 The album was recorded in 1960 for RCA Camden.

-This album came after TV Action Jazz!, Lowe's previous album of television theme songs.
-The record label Lone Hill Jazz combined both albums into one compilation, Complete TV Action Jazz.
+This album came after the success of TV Action Jazz!, Lowe's previous album of television theme songs.
 Themes includes music from Markham, Mr. Lucky, Johnny Staccato, Tightrope!, and The Untouchables.

+The record label Lone Hill Jazz combined both albums into one CD compilation, Complete TV Action Jazz, released in 2005.